becauseimclever/KiCad-GP2040-CE-Pico-Template/README.md

 Pico based template for KiCad projects

 ## Installation Instructions
-Clone this repository into your KiCad Templates folder.
+Clone this repository into your user KiCad Templates folder.

 ### Windows